 When Is California Highway 1 Open?

-What is the result of taking a nearly 100-year old stretch of road, setting it along cliffs, and adding in winter rainstorms?
-It means that Highway 1 California closures are a thing.
+What is the result of taking a nearly 100-year-old stretch of road, setting it along cliffs, and adding in winter rainstorms?
+It means that Highway 1 California closures are a real thing.

 Where Can I Get A California Highway 1 Road Trip Guide?